Join irreducible semigroups: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Norman Reilly for a helpful discussion on {\sji} varieties of bands and to George Bergman for allowing us to include Theorem~\ref{T: Bergman} and its proof in the paper.
+We are very grateful to the following colleagues: the anonymous reviewer, for a careful reading of the entire paper and a number of useful suggestions; Norman Reilly, for a helpful discussion on {\sji} {\pvars} of bands; George Bergman, for allowing us to include Theorem~\ref{T: Bergman} and its proof in the paper; and Wendy Wong, for checking the sufficient conditions in Sec.~\ref{sec: proof}, with a computer, against all semigroups of order up to five.
+We also thank Keith Kearnes and the reviewer for information on Proposition~\ref{P: D4 Q8}.

+John Rhodes was supported by Simons Foundation Collaboration Grants for Mathematicians \#313548.
+Benjamin Steinberg was supported by Simons Foundation \#245268, United States--Israel Binational Science Foundation \#2012080, and NSA MSP \#H98230-16-1-0047.